Metals Advance Amid Dollar Weakness

 Continue Reading Below

-The precious metal was up 0.6% at $1,251.90 a troy ounce in Tuesday morning trading.
-Copper, meanwhile, gained 0.34% to $5,821 a metric ton.
-The weaker dollar helped bolster both metals, said Daniel Briesemann, an analyst with Commerzbank.
+Copper for September delivery rose 0.9% to $2.6615 a pound on the Comex division of the New York Mercantile Exchange, the highest settlement since May 1.

+The euro rallied against the dollar and U.S. government bond yields rose, after European Central Bank President Mario Draghi expressed confidence that eurozone inflation would ultimately pick up as growth broadens, and hinted that the bank might start winding down its large monetary stimulus.

-The WSJ Dollar Index, which measures the dollar against a basket of currencies was down 0.36% to 88.42.
-The weaker greenback makes dollar-denominated commodities including metals more affordable for buyers holding other currencies.
+The WSJ Dollar Index, which measures the dollar against a basket of currencies, was down 0.5% to 88.29.
+A weaker U.S. currency makes dollar-denominated commodities including metals more affordable for buyers holding other currencies.

+In precious metals, gold for August delivery closed up less than 0.1% at $1,246.90 a troy ounce on the Comex division of the New York Mercantile Exchange.

 What many viewed as an erroneous trade sent gold into a steep decline Monday, according to an ING note.
 That spurred "bargain hunting" that helped gold recoup some of its losses, said Robin Bhar, head of metals research at Société Générale.